countable-web/open-source-corporation/developers/BUG_REPORTING.rst

 Bug Reporting Checklist
 -----------------------

 These are the required steps for reportings bugs at Countable.
-Make one Trello Card per bug. *Your job when reporting a bug is to make it clear to the developer how to see the bug.*
+Make one Trello Card per bug.

+*Your job when reporting a bug is to make it clear to the developer how to see the bug*

 1. Briefly describe the current behaviour and how it differs from the desired behaviour.
 2. Include the exact URL where the issue can be observed.